Trust Bloomberg Tax for the international news and analysis to navigate the complex tax treaty networks and global business regulations.

 As the 2020 deadline nears, there is certainly scope for external political issues to ratchet tension up again around the digital tax debate in the same way that Trump’s trade-war rhetoric did this year.

 Political tensions, then, look set to continue diverting attention from the tax matters arising from the digital economy.
 Until the OECD’s 2020 report at least, in other words, politics will keep “wagging” the digital tax debate.

 To contact the reporter on this story: Ben Stupples in London at firstname.lastname@example.org

 To contact the editor responsible for this story: Penny Sukhraj at email@example.com

-Copyright © 2018 Tax Management Inc. All Rights Reserved.
+Copyright © 2018 The Bureau of National Affairs, Inc. All Rights Reserved.